 Having cross-device support has now become a necessity rather than a luxury.
 Syncing all your data and allowing you to access your contents from all the linked devices streamlines all our workflow data.

 Once you sign in with your Opera account, your bookmarks, history passwords, and saved data are easily accessible across all the linked devices.
 Then its My Flow features prove to be the icing on the cake.
-Without even logging into your account, you could easily share different file types, including images, videos, links, notes, among others.
+Without logging into your account, you could easily share different file types, including images, videos, links, and notes.

-Firefox also allows you to sync the browser data across different devices.
-Just sign in via your account, and then you would be able to access bookmarks, settings, data, and opened tabs between all these devices.
+Firefox also allows you to sync browser data across different devices.
+Just sign in via your account, and then you can access bookmarks, settings, data, and opened tabs between all these devices.

 Nowadays, every browser comes preloaded with some handy utility tools.
-They help the end-users, but they also help the bowser create their unique identity.
+They help the end-users and help the browser create its unique identity.

 In this regard, Opera has baked in quite a lot of add-ons.
 To begin with, you could easily take screenshots on the go, use Spell Checking to check for spelling and grammatical mistakes, enable Reader Mode for a distraction-free environment, or even give a shot at its Unit Converters.
 Likewise, it also comes with a built-in CryptoCurrency Wallet.

-Spell Check, Reader Mode, and Screenshot Editor are present in the Mozilla Firefox browser as well.
-Furthermore, it has also added a Bookmark Manager to handle all your bookmarks across the synced devices effectively.
+Spell Check, Reader Mode, and Screenshot Editor are also present in the Mozilla Firefox browser.
+Furthermore, it has also added a Bookmark Manager to effectively handle all your bookmarks across the synced devices.
 Moreover, using its Picture in Picture Mode, you could watch your preferred videos in a small overlay window that could be resized and dragged to any corner of your screen.

-As compared to Firefox, Opera doesn’t have a Text to Speech and the AutoPlay Blocking feature.
+Compared to Firefox, Opera doesn’t have a Text Speech or AutoPlay Blocking feature.
 On the flip side, Firefox misses out on Battery Saver and Workspaces that Opera could brag about.
-All in all, handling out a winner’s medal in this section ultimately boils down to individual preferences.
+In this section, handling a winner’s medal ultimately boils down to individual preferences.

 Many users prefer to change the look and feel of the stock browsing experience.
-From tweaking the user interface to making modifications to individual browser components, there’s a lot to try out.
+There’s a lot to try, from tweaking the user interface to modifying individual browser components.

 Firefox also displays news feeds and articles directly from Pockets.
-Likewise, it gives you the option to tweak the Title bar, Menu bar, and the Bookmarks toolbar.
+Likewise, it allows you to tweak the Title bar, Menu bar, and Bookmarks toolbar.
 Apart from that, you could also download additional themes from the store.

 Again, it’s hard to tag a clear-cut winner in this domain.
-While Opera gives you the option to customize the entire interface, Firefox majorly focuses on tweaking individual browser components.
+While Opera allows you to customize the entire interface, Firefox focuses on tweaking individual browser components.

 Extensions are third-party add-ons that tend to add more features to the browser.
 While some focus on utility, others promise a much safer browsing experience, and some are a boon for the official workspaces.

 Opera boasts of a plentitude of extensions spread across varied domains.
-From Adblockers to password managers to social media and tabs management, there’s a lot to look forward to.
-While the UI of its extension store looks a tad outdated, that shouldn’t be a cause of any significant issues as its categories and filer tabs will make it relatively easy to search for the extension of your choice.
+There’s much to look forward to, from Adblockers to password managers to social media and tabs management.
+While the UI of its extension store looks a tad outdated, that shouldn’t cause any significant issues as its categories and filer tabs will make it relatively easy to search for the extension of your choice.

-Since Firefox doesn’t come with a built-in adblocker or VPN, the need for extension becomes more important.
+Since Firefox doesn’t have a built-in adblocker or VPN, the need for an extension becomes more critical.
 And its user-friendly extension store wouldn’t leave you disappointed.
 It also has a decent collection of third-party add-ons up its arsenal that is enough to checkmark the requirements for the end-user more often than not.

-Since Opera is a Chromium browser, you could easily try out all the Chrome extensions as well.
-Hence it automatically translates to a richer collection compared to Firefox, which still has some catching up left to do.
+Since Opera is a Chromium browser, you could quickly try all Chrome extensions.
+Hence, it automatically translates to a more decadent collection than Firefox, which still has some catching up.